 You are not your mind, and you are most definitely not your thoughts.
 However, your mind is a part of you, a tool for you to utilize as and when you need.
-It is important that you look after it, and ensure that you are in charge of it, and that it is not in charge of you.
+It is important that you look after it, and ensure that you are in charge of it and that it is not in charge of you.

 You may feel as if you’ve walked into a science fiction novel here.
 How can my mind be in control of me?
 Isn’t my mind just part of me?
 Am I being controlled by some kind of alien mind force?
 What the…?
 Just take a moment to think about it.
 Your mind generates thousands and thousands of thoughts every day.
 In fact, on average, we each have around 70,000 thoughts a day.
 That’s a lot of thoughts.
 How many of those thoughts are you aware of?
 Not 70,000 that’s for sure.
-So, keeping that statistic in mind, I’m sure you can imagine how easy it can be for your mind to go into autopilot and take charge of what you’re thinking and doing.
+So, keeping that statistic in mind, I’m sure you can imagine how easy it can be for your mind to go on autopilot and take charge of what you’re thinking and doing.

 Don’t worry, I’m not implying that you can or should be aware of all your thoughts.
 However, if you aren’t aware of any of them, or if you aren’t aware of whether they’re trending positive or negative, your mind may be starting to take control of you.
 And that’s not a good situation to be in.

 It’s important to have a healthy mind, an awareness of our thoughts, and the effect these thoughts are having on us.
 Below are a couple of tips that will help to ensure your mind stays healthy and that you are able to keep your thoughts in check.